 Test your rule with restricted and unrestricted users

 To test your rule, log in as users in different groups.
-Search within the table for data both that you test user can and can’t access.
-Make sure your test users are seeing the appropriate rows.
+Search within the table for data both that your test user can and can’t access.
+Make sure your test users can see the appropriate rows.